Lemon-Juiced/RPJL/README.md

 ## Features (Problems & Solutions)
 Each of the packages in this library serve a specific purpose, typically related to a specific problem.

+### CIDR (IPv4 and IPv6)
+**Problem:** Converting between CIDR notation and IP addresses can be tedious.
+**Solution:** A set of classes that can convert between CIDR notation and IP addresses.
+              This includes both IPv4 and IPv6 addresses.
+              Additionally, a Common Class is provided, which can handle arbitrary ranges.

 ### DatabaseUtils
 **Problem:** The standard `ResultSet` class is forward-only meaning it can only be read once.
 **Solution:** Easier conversion between `ResultSet` and `CachedRowSet`, `ResultSet`'s non-forward-only cousin.